kubeshop/testkube/docs/docs/articles/jenkins.md

 }
 ```

-Steps to connect to your Kubernetes cluster differ for each provider.
-You should check the docs of your Cloud provider on how to connect to the Kubernetes cluster from Jenkins CI/CD
+The steps to connect to your Kubernetes cluster differ for each provider.
+You should check the docs of your Cloud provider for how to connect to the Kubernetes cluster from Jenkins CI/CD